25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Tape + Paper Collage

-After your toddler tears paper, they can use tape to create a collage.
+After your child tears paper, they can use tape to create a collage.
 Using cardstock or a piece of cardboard as a base, show your toddler how they can tape their ripped paper pieces.

 This process-art idea lets toddlers explore different paper textures and get familiar with using tape.